 I can’t say I’m a fan of any car insurance companies in Maryland.
 Some are worst than others.
-Here are my top 5 worst auto insurance companies to deal with in personal injury cases.
+Here is my top 5 worst auto insurance companies to deal with list in personal injury cases.

 GEICO has the largest market share in Maryland.
 We see GEICO regularly.
 So that familiarity breeds contempt.